AlanKing82/curr_fair/README.md

-Client-side for CurrencyFair Responsive UI
+<h1>Client-side for CurrencyFair Responsive UI</h1>

-This is the UI for a CurrencyFair currency calculator application with html template, css and some fake data.
+<p>This is the UI for a CurrencyFair currency calculator application with html template, css and some fake data.<p>